BrainBlend-AI/atomic-agents/README.md

 The `atomic-assembler` CLI gives you complete control over your tools, avoiding the clutter of unnecessary dependencies.
 It makes modifying tools straightforward additionally, each tool comes with its own set of tests for reliability.

-**But you’re not limited to the CLI!** If you prefer, you can directly access the tool folders and manage them manually by simply copying and pasting as needed.
+**But you're not limited to the CLI!** If you prefer, you can directly access the tool folders and manage them manually by simply copying and pasting as needed.

 <img src="./.assets/atomic-cli.png" alt="Atomic CLI menu" width="400"/>